-However, with the increased popularity of real estate investing strategies (make REFP page for that) like house hacking and Nomad, there is an increase in real estate investors that are opting to live in their properties that will ultimately becoming investments.
+However, with the increased popularity of real estate investing strategies like house hacking and Nomad™, there is an increase in real estate investors that are opting to live in their properties that will ultimately becoming investments.

-What is private mortage insurance?
+What is private mortgage insurance?

 The best definition is right from the Consumer Financial Protection Bureau website: